r-rse/site/content/services/shiny_web_apps.md

 blendMode: 'hero-image-blend-color-burn'
 ---

 Shiny is an R package that makes it easy to build interactive web apps straight from R. You can host standalone apps on a webpage or embed them in R Markdown documents or build dashboards.
-You can also extend your Shiny apps with CSS themes, htmlwidgets, and JavaScript actions.
+Shiny apps can be themed to match your institutional, funder or project branding and can be extended with any number of functionalities through htmlwidgets, and JavaScript. actions.

-Shiny apps are a great option if you:
+#### Shiny apps are a great option if you want to allow others to:

-* Have a large data set you'd like to allow users to navigate.
+* **Explore a dataset** a shiny app can be especially useful if you have a large data set you'd like to allow users to explore.
+From raw data, visualisations or tables of statistical summaries, variable covariances, missing data characteristics or maps of spatial data, shiny apps can provide a much more user friendly exploration interface to data than, for example, a static Rmarkdown report, which can quickly become unwieldy with lots of data and properties to report.
 You can also allow users to add functionality to extract data.
-* **Explore the behaviour of models**: Shiny apps are a great way of allowing using to explore a model's parameter space and the resulting outputs.
-Whether in tabular, plot, a shiny web abb is a great way of bringing a model to life.
+* **Explore the behaviour of models**: whether an analytical model, a machine learning model or a simulation, shiny apps are also a great way of allowing using to explore a model's input or parameter space and the resulting outputs, bringing your model to life!
+Such apps can also be excellent companion outputs to published research, allowing you to present additonal research results not able to be including in a given research paper.
-- Teaching
+- **Teaching**: following on from the last two examples, shiny apps are a great teaching aid, enabling interactivity with data and concepts.

+I can help you with designing your app, building it an app from scratch, refactoring analysis code into a shiny app or refactoring a prototype app into a production level application, complete with theming and functionality tests.

-### Deployment
+### Hosting and Deployment

+There are a number of deployment and hosting options available for shiny apps, from using Rstudio's shinyapp.io services to hosting them on your own servers or the cloud or publishing / packaging your shiny app code for users to run locally.
+Each approach has different benefits and limitations and I can help you navigate the options, take care of deployment or support you on deploying the app yourself.